-Get a flavorful dinner on the table in under 30 minutes with this Honey Sriracha Salmon!
-It is the perfect combination of sweet and spicy!
-I will show you how simple it is to make in the air fryer, but this recipe also includes stovetop and oven instructions if you prefer a different cook method.
+I will show you how simple it is to make in the air fryer, but this recipe also includes stovetop and oven instructions if you prefer a different cooking method.

 Why You Will Love This Recipe